facebookresearch/nevergrad/docs/windows.md

 Click on the windows key on your keyboard and launch the anaconda navigator, and select you nevergrad environment (in the "application on" menu).

-Next, launch a powershell prompt and go in the nevergrad repository by dialing
+Next, launch a powershell prompt and go in the nevergrad repository with
 ```
 cd repos/nevergrad
 ```

-and launch
+and launch for instance the parallel experiment:

 ```
 python -m nevergrad.benchmark parallel to run the parallel experiment